 Seed Pre-treatment

 The effect of various seed pre-treatment methods on the germination and early growth characteristics of Cordia myxa was evaluated through multiple parameters, including Mean Germination Time (MGT), germination percentage, root length, shoot length, and Vigour Index I. In the control treatment, seeds exhibited a germination percentage of 44.55%, MGT of 17.82 days, root length of 5.34 cm, shoot length of 11.09 cm, and a vigour index of 732.48.
-Soaking seeds in water for 48 hours improved germination to 65.00%, increased root and shoot lengths to 5.50 cm and 11.88 cm respectively, and elevated the vigour index to 975.26, though MGT slightly rose to 19.54 days.
+Soaking seeds in water for 48 hours improved germination to 65.00%, increased root and shoot lengths to 5.50 cm and 11.88 cm, respectively and elevated the vigour index to 975.26, though MGT slightly rose to 19.54 days.
 In contrast, acid scarification for 10 minutes followed by 48 hours water soaking led to poor outcomes, with only 19.87% germination, MGT of 21.36 days, and a reduced vigour index of 246.83.
 Immersion in hot water (80–100°C) for 5 minutes followed by 48 hours soaking significantly enhanced germination to 55.37%, with a root length of 5.64 cm, shoot length of 9.50 cm, and vigour index of 970.08.
 The most effective treatment was hot water for 5 minutes combined with 500 ppm GA₃ soaking for 48 hours, which achieved the highest germination rate (70.70%), a relatively low MGT of 19.12 days, and the greatest vigour index of 1043.43.
 Conversely, acid scarification followed by GA₃ soaking showed limited success, with only 25.08% germination and a lower vigour index (387.89).
 Statistical analysis confirmed that differences among treatments (Table 3) were highly significant (p < 0.001), highlighting the hot water plus GA₃ treatment as the most promising approach for improving seedling emergence and growth (Fig 3) in Cordia myxa.

 Table 3.
 Impact of seed pre-treatment methods on seed quality parameters of Cordia myxa